ahmedelazab1220/SpringSecurity/README.md

           - `/api/v2/auth` , `/api/v1/auth/**`: permitAll to access don't need authentication.
           - `/api/v2/auth/admin`: need to `ADMIN` Role to access.
           - `/api/v2/auth/admin/write`: need to `ADMIN_WRITE` Authority to access but don't need to `ADMIN` Role ok there are difference between them.
-          - `httpBasic`: is still basic Authentication but i add authenticationEntryPoint to handle authentication exception
+          - `httpBasic`: is still basic Authentication but i add authenticationEntryPoint to handle authentication exception ,but there is a difference that you may not notice, which is that use any web browser and try to access `protected endpoint` you get login page to make authentication becuase i make this line `formLogin(form -> form.permitAll())` but if remove get always white page not contain anything , so i permit this to show login page in web browser.
           - `exceptionHandling(ex -> ex.accessDeniedHandler(this.accessEntry))`: this line to handle access denied exception i make `CustomAccessDeniedHandler` to handle this you can see in repository.

              ![Security Configuration2](https://github.com/ahmedelazab1220/SpringSecurity/assets/105994948/83b1e0fc-7398-43ae-bf49-f9f6138b0dc0)